Aspiration in Acute Respiratory Failure Survivors 2

 Exclusion Criteria:

-1. Contraindication to enteral nutrition administration.
+1. Likely persistent contraindications to enteral/oral nutrition administration.

 2. Pre-existing history of dysphagia or aspiration.